shuihong/react-native-qqsdk-without-mta/README.md

 }
 ```

-4.Update the `MainApplication.java` file to use react-native-qqsdk via the following changes:
+4.Update the `MainApplication.java` file to use react-native-qqsdk-without-mta via the following changes:

 ```java
 ...